Community Gardens & Greenspace

 - Greener, healthier local environment

-Pittsburgh Public Schools
+Our work with Pittsburgh Public Schools

 The Western Pennsylvania Conservancy, the Grable Foundation and Pittsburgh Public Schools, worked to bring sustainable greenery to 57 different Pittsburgh Public High Schools and Elementary Schools.
 The project provided outdoor classrooms, natural play spaces and low-maintenance plantings to provide shade, landscape accents and natural points of interest for children.
 As part of the school grounds greening partnership, over 700 large trees and more than 9,000 shrubs and perennials were planted, many by students.
 In addition, the project has added 18 outdoor classrooms, six natural play spaces, five quiet reading and sitting areas, three food garden beds, a rain garden, a sensory garden and a butterfly garden.

-Early Childhood Centers in Pittsburgh
+Helping students in Early Childhood Centers thrive

 Building upon the impact that the school grounds greening project had on Pittsburgh Public Schools, WPC placed emphasis on Early Childhood Centers that serve preschool-aged children in the City of Pittsburgh.
 Thanks to the generosity of PNC Foundation, we construct natural playspaces that can be used by centers for education and play.
-In many instances, ECC do not have available space for children to play and learn outside, but our school grounds greening projects have changed that at five locations throughout Pittsburgh.
+In many instances, ECC do not have available space for children to play and learn outside, but our school grounds greening projects have changed that at 11 locations throughout Pittsburgh.

-Barrett Elementary School in Homestead
+Planting trees and more at Barrett Elementary School in Homestead

 Our work at Barrett Elementary in Homestead, Pa. was started from recommendations made in the Homestead green scan report.
 Inspiration for this project also came from the success of previous school grounds greening projects in Pittsburgh.
 Thanks to grants from PNC Foundation and Allegheny County Conservation District, we worked with students from Steel Valley School District to plant six ginkgo trees in front of Barrett Elementary in a specially designed tree trench, meant to capture, filter and slowly release stormwater into the drainage system.